(c) 2024 PillSync.com

 Risk Summary

-In a pre- and postnatal development (PPND) study, pups from dams orally administered vonoprazan during organogenesis and through lactation, exhibited liver discoloration, which in follow-up mechanistic animal studies was associated with necrosis, fibrosis, and hemorrhage at a dose approximately 22-times the MRHD based on AUC comparisons which were likely attributable to exposure during lactation [see Use in Specific Populations (8.2)].
-These effects were not observed at the next lower dose in this study, which was approximately equal to the MRHD based on AUC comparison, however they were seen at clinically relevant exposures in dose range finding studies in rats (see Data).
+In a pre- and postnatal development (PPND) study, pups from dams orally administered vonoprazan during organogenesis and through lactation exhibited liver discoloration, which, in follow-up mechanistic animal studies, was associated with necrosis, fibrosis, and hemorrhage at a dose approximately 22-times the MRHD, based on AUC comparisons that were likely attributable to exposure during lactation [see Use in Specific Populations (8.2)].
+These effects were not observed at the next lower dose in this study, which was approximately equal to the MRHD, based on AUC comparison; however, they were seen at clinically relevant exposures in dose range-finding studies in rats (see Data).

 Report pregnancies to the Phathom Pharmaceuticals, Inc. Adverse Event reporting line at 1-888-775-7428.